pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

     kubectl create ns amr-observer-system
     ```

 1. Update the Build profile `values.yaml` file to add the following snippet.
-It will configure the CA cert and endpoint.
-In `amr.observer.cloudevent_handler.endpoint` we specify the location of the CloudEvent Handler which was deployed to the View cluster.
-In `amr.observer.ca_cert_data` we paste the contents of `$CEH_CA_CERT_DATA` which we copied in an earlier step.
+It configures the CA certificate and endpoint.
+In `amr.observer.cloudevent_handler.endpoint` you specify the location of the CloudEvent Handler which was deployed to the View cluster.
+In `amr.observer.ca_cert_data` you paste the contents of `$CEH_CA_CERT_DATA` which you copied earlier.

     ```console
     amr: